Hi Team,

 Adopting or commissioning mothers can take up to 12 weeks of maternity leave starting from the day the newborn child is handed over to the mother.

+Employers must not give pregnant women difficult tasks or long working hours 10 weeks before the expected delivery date to ensure the safety and health of the mother and child.
 Additional leaves can be granted for new mothers requiring more recovery time.
 Employers can be punished with imprisonment if they contravene the provisions of the Act and do not provide maternity benefits for the mother.
+However, it is to be noted that Employers should not employ a woman during the 6 weeks immediately following her delivery or miscarriage.

 From India, Bangalore

-Vijay I am unable to comprehend your query.
+Vijay, I am unable to comprehend your query.

 MVK